ais-one/cookbook/README.md

 Just copy the VueCrudX.vue file into your project and include it as a component

 # Todo / KIV
- * Is it possible to make compatible with NuxtJS (route-link, to, nuxt-link)
  * fix Date Range Issues... or check filters only on submit
  * GraphQL using Prisma or Hasura
  * add casl-vue, for casl authorization library